jvelilla/eiffel_code_gen/Eiffel.md

 	end
 ```

-### Tuple Type Unfolding and Agent Calls Source Reference: ECMA-367, Section 8.16 (Tuples)
+### Tuple Type Unfolding and Agent Calls

-To be completed.
+**Source Reference:** ECMA-367, Section 8.16 (Tuples)

+The shorthand syntax without explicit tuples is allowed because of tuple type unfolding.
+When calling an agent, arguments are implicitly wrapped in a tuple if needed.
+This applies to both open and closed arguments in agent definitions and calls.

 ### Open and Closed Arguments